To know the only true God, honor and obey Him, and make Him known.

 Some Christians unthinkingly say ‘Allah is not God.’
 This is the ultimate blasphemy to Muslims, and furthermore, it is difficult to understand.
 Allah is the primary Arabic word for God.
 It means ‘The God.’
 There are some minor exceptions.
 For example, the Bible in some Muslim lands uses a word for God other than Allah (Farsi and Urdu are examples).
 But for more than five hundred years before Muhammad, the vast majority of Jews and Christians in Arabia called God by the name Allah.
 How, then, can we say that Allah is an invalid name for God?
 If it is, to whom have these Jews and Christians been praying?

 And what about the 10 to 12 million Arab Christians today?
 They have been calling God ‘Allah’ in their Bibles, hymns, poems, writings, and worship for over nineteen centuries.
 What an insult to them when we tell them not to use this word ‘Allah’!
-Instead of bridging the distance between Muslims and Christians, we widen the gulf of separation between them and us when we promote such a doctrine.
-Those who still insist that it is blasphemy to refer to God as Allah should also consider that Muhammad’s father was named Abd Allah, ‘God’s servant,’ many years before his son was born or Islam was founded!”
+Instead of bridging the distance between Muslims and Christians, we widen the gulf of separation between them and us when we promote such a doctrine.”

 –excerpted from BUILDING BRIDGES by Fouad Accad (Colorado Springs, CO: Navpress, p.
 22).

-As followers of Christ we need to support one another and pray for one another, even if there are some minor differences in vocabulary as to how to share the only and unique message of the one true Gospel of the Lord Jesus Christ.
+As English-speaking followers of Christ we need to support one another and pray for one another, even if there are some differences in vocabulary between English and Arabic.
+We should focus on sharing the message of the one true Gospel of the Lord Jesus Christ.

 Return to the article by Joshua Massey.